 I created a list where you can write down each of your children’s individual lists for yourself.
 Then check each item off as you purchase them.
 Keep the blank PDF saved to your hard drive so you can print off new copies at the beginning of every school year.

-DOWNLOADING THE PRINTABLE CHECKLIST
+SAVING THE PRINTABLE CHECKLIST

 I am so excited to share these printables with you free!
 To access the printables, sign up for a Mad in Crafts Freebies Membership using the form above or by signing up HERE.
 Don’t worry, the membership won’t cost you a penny, but it WILL give you access to all of the freebies I have shared here on Mad in Crafts.